michaelfioretti/gvtipbot/README.md

 - `/balance` - Lists the balance of your tipping wallet
 - `/newaccount` - Creates a new wallet
 - `/verify` - Sets up your trustline for CJS (make sure you have XLM in your account!)
+- `/withdraw` - Sends your GV balance to the address you pass in.
+For example, if you ran `@gvtipbot /withdraw GDIOHVA65FW4ZJDUHPFFWMCA7LOTNHCP3SK7YT4LETQKYJDBGWZQYDA3`, then this would send your balance to `GDIOHVA65FW4ZJDUHPFFWMCA7LOTNHCP3SK7YT4LETQKYJDBGWZQYDA3`

 ## Donations
 Not required, but appreciated!